dlozanob/My-Notes/Verilog.md

 ## Modules

-Are circuit blocks that can be used to build a more complex block.
+Are circuit blocks that can be used to build up a more complex block.

 Basic module framework: